 Think of conditions as having an if/then relationship with their interactions: if the condition is met, then the interaction will be executed.

 You can create everything from simple conditions that affect only a single interaction to complex branching logic that controls every area of a prototype.

-To add conditional logic to an interaction, hover over the event name and click Enable Cases.
-In the Condition Builder dialog that appears, click Add Logic.
+To add conditional logic to an interaction, hover over the event name and click Conditions.
+Alternatively, select Add Conditions at the top of the Actions list when building an interaction.

 One value — How it compares to — A second value